rachelsung/ThreadTogether-Fashion-Item-Classification-and-Recommendation-System/README.md

 This section describes the available data and the supporting library of attributes. <br>
 A.  Leveraging previously scraped web data, TT product data consist of mainly 2 forms of text(verbatim to reflect actual nature of data):

 1. Product descriptions –<em>"People often think of sundresses when temperatures rise, but Zimmermann's floral-print 'Amari'jumpsuit is an equally good alternative.
 Its ruched sleeveless bodice is designed with tie shoulder straps and a square neckline with shirred trim.
-Wear the wide-leg cotton style with flat sandals and oversized gold jewelry. "
+Wear the wide-leg cotton style with flat sandals and oversized gold jewelry. "<em>
 2. Product details –Zip fastening along backComposition: 100% cotton Dry clean Imported This style fits true to size We suggest taking your normal size.
 <br>